robotlegs/robotlegs-framework/readme.md

 Note: In Flex we don't need to manually provide a "contextView" as the builder can determine this automatically.

-## Application & Module Configurations
+## Application & Module Configuration

 A simple configuration might look something like this: